 During the summer of 2006 I briefly worked on the XC60 Concept Car interior, creating a number of fully surfaced components and details for milling and prototyping.

 In February 2007 I moved to a new project.
 A design team had developed concepts for a next generation small vehicle.
 I worked closely with a number of designers, modelling and developing concept exteriors to package information.
 This project was ongoing when i left.

 October 2005 - December 2005

-In October 2005, after my contract at Volvo expired, I moved to GM Advanced Design.
+In October 2005, after my contract at Volvo expired, I took a new contract at GM Advanced Design.
 Their studio in Pixbo is primarily responsible for the development of the Saab brand, as well as the development of the other GM brands operating in Europe such as Opel and Cadillac.

 I formed part of a team of Alias modellers and studio engineers that worked on the Aero X concept car interior.
 We created the interior from scan data supplied from the initial clay model and modified this with concurrent input from Saab's designers and studio engineers along with further feedback from G-Studio's coachbuilders and engineers as the prototype took shape within their studio.

 The car was finished in early 2006 for the Geneva Motorshow.

 In August 2005 I left the Renfrew Group, having decided to pursue a career within the automotive industry.
 Shortly after this date I moved to Sweden to take up a contract position at Volvo Cars.